venkatasubbareddybijjam/selenium/README.md

 1. facebook.py:
 --------------
-we have to take one VM
+we have to take one VM <br />
-from selenium we have to import webdriver and Keys we have to give Chrome driver path
+from selenium we have to import webdriver and Keys <br />
+we have to give Chrome driver path <br />

 -run
 what page it will open?